Federal mask rules hit few snags

 At Northwest Arkansas National, English said the big change is the minimum age at which children are required to wear a mask.

-"Prior to the mandate, the age requirement for face coverings at [Northwest Arkansas National Airport] was 10 years of age and older, and that age has now been adjusted to 2 years and older," she said.
+“Prior to the mandate, the age requirement for face coverings at XNA was 10 years of age and older, and that age has now been adjusted to 2 years and older,” she said.

 The Transportation Security Administration appears to take a conservative approach to mask use while eating and drinking at transportation hubs such as airports.